Reuven Carlyle: Legislature

 During Carlyle's seven years in the House he focused on a range of policy areas including budget, tax, higher education, transportation, health care, open data and election issues.
 He sponsored major legislation to reform higher education finance and improve the educational success of foster youth.
 Carlyle has been the prime sponsor of legislation in each year to abolish the death penalty and replace the policy with life in prison without the possibility of parole.
 Carlyle has been a critic of efforts to expand coal and oil trains and exports throughout the Pacific Northwest.
 He has been a vocal legal and political opponent of initiative promoter Tim Eyman's efforts to alter the state constitution to require a supermajority to raise taxes.

 In 2013 Carlyle was appointed chair of the House Finance Committee and as a budget writer.
 During his three years as Finance chair, Carlyle sponsored legislation to provide transparency into Washington's tax structure.
 He also passed major legislation to reinstate Washington's estate tax as well reform the state's telecommunications taxation.
 In the Finance role, he was a prime sponsor and a supporter of the accountability and transparency provisions of the Boeing tax package, widely considered the largest state tax incentive package in U.S. history.
 Carlyle was publicly critical of the abbreviated process of the special session.

 Carlyle was named in 2012 as "one of 12 legislators in the nation to watch" by Governing Magazine.
 He was named one of the most "tech savvy" legislators in the nation by GovTech.
 He was named by the progressive organization Fuse as a champion of tax reform.
 In 2016 he was awarded the Ballard/Thompson Award by the Washington State Coalition for Open Government, the state's premier organization for open government and public access to government information.
 In 2017, he received legislator of the year award from Washington Conservation Voters.

 Carlyle announced he would not seek reelection on January 24, 2022.
+Carlyle's awards, program participation and recognitions include: Boys & Girls Club Alumni Hall of Fame; Aspen Institute of Germany; National Caucus of Environmental Legislators' Leon G. Billings Environmental Achievement Award; National Caucus of Environmental Legislators' representative to COP26 in Glasgow; Legislator of the Year--Treehouse; Washington Conservation Voters Legislator of the Year.